LC-Linkous/cryptography_examples/README.md

 This section discusses the general operation of the algorithms in terms of the input, output, and some tuning.
 In-depth discussion is reserved for the PPTs and group assignments.

+ Accuracy could be improved for all of these algorithms by implementing a dictionary or spellcheck program to identify actual English.
+This would slow automated detection drastically, however.
+It is also beyond the scope of this introduction.

 ### Substitution

 1. **Ceasar Cipher**

 This is one of the easier algorithms to brute force given the limited solution space.
 The alphabet can only shift left or right, not scramble.
 A brute force decryption for a Ceasar Cipher involves trying every possible combination and then scoring based on English (in this case) letter frequency.

+* `encrypt.py` - the encryption class, standardized input.
+* `decrypt.py` - the brute force decryption class, standardized input.
+* `encrypt_test.py` - an LLM generated test case for encryption
+* `decrypt_test.py` - an LLM generated test case for decryption

 Encryption:
 ```python